go-aah/docs/anti-csrf-protection.md

       - When validating the `anti_csrf_token` field value or `X-Anti-CSRF-Token` header value, only the secret, not the full token, is compared with the secret in the cookie value.
 This allows the use of ever-changing tokens.
 While each request may use its own token, the secret remains common to all.
   * In addition, for `HTTPS` requests, strict `referer` checking is done.
 This means that even if a subdomain can set or modify cookies on your domain, it can't force a user to post to your application since that request won't come from your own exact domain.
       - This also addresses a man-in-the-middle attack that's possible under HTTPS when using a session independent secret, due to the fact that HTTP `Set-Cookie` headers are (unfortunately) accepted by clients even when they are talking to a site under HTTPS.
 (Referer checking is not done for HTTP requests because the presence of the Referer header isn't reliable enough under HTTP.)
-      - **`Upcoming`** Compare referer against configured domain.
-This setting supports subdomains.
-For example, `security.anti_csrf = ".example.com"` will allow POST requests from www.example.com and api.example.com.
-If the setting is not set, then the referer must match the HTTP Host header.

-      - **`Upcoming`** Expanding the accepted referrers beyond the current host or cookie domain can be done with the `security.anti_csrf.trusted_origins = ["domain1.com", "domain2.com"]` setting.
+      - Expanding the accepted `origin` referrers beyond the current host or cookie domain can be done via  `security.anti_csrf.trusted_origins = ["domain1.com", "domain2.com"]` setting.

 It deliberately ignores GET requests (and other requests that are defined as `safe` by [RFC 7231](https://tools.ietf.org/html/rfc7231.html)).
 These requests ought never to have any potentially dangerous side effects, and so a CSRF attack with a GET request ought to be harmless.
 RFC 7231 defines POST, PUT, and DELETE as `unsafe`, and all other methods are also assumed to be unsafe, for maximum protection.